CloudMojos/Knight-Travails/README.md

 |**1**| 0 | 0 | 0 | 0 | 0 | 0 |0 |0 |
 ||||||||||

-The board above will be represented in the program as `distance-board` array.
+The board above will be represented in the program as `distance_board` array.
 When the knight is instantiated, and the start and end is defined, 0 will represent the starting cell.

 || A | B | C | D | E | F | G | H |
 |--|--|--|--|--|--|--|--|--|